docStonehenge/StoneHengeBank/README.md

     # This command calculates simple payback for an investment with initial cost of 30000 and returns of 20000, 45000 and 30000.
     # You can use abbreviated flags for this command.
 Check via:
     $ stonehenge_bank help simple_payback

+Discounted payback:

+    $ stonehenge_bank discounted_payback --init_cost=30000 --returns 20000 45000 30000 --rate '1.25% annually' --periodicity=month
+    # This command calculates the discounted payback for an investment with initial cost of 30000, returns of 20000, 45000 and 30000 monthly, rating 1.25% annually.
+    # You can use abbreviated flags for this command.
+Check via:
+    $ stonehenge_bank help discounted_payback

 ### Domain-Specific Language inside applications: